Boxingbruin/Pandemonium/README.md

 - December 1st - Feburary 1st
 - Theme Annonced on December 8th
 - Theme: Repair
 - We are going for a fully fleshed out boss battle.
-Similar to a dark souls or Majoras Mask battle.
+Aesthetic and mechanics of Elden Ring.
 Weaving in the theme of repair into the boss.

 ## Features:
 - Souls-Like Boss AI with many different attacks and animations.